PDLT-University-of-York/test-split-site/docs/ultra/folder-learning-module.md

 Folders and Learning Modules can be converted to the other container type after creation.
 This does not affect the content inside the container.

-If a Learning Module is converted to a Folder, it will lose any image or navigation settings.
-These are not retained if it's later converted back to a Learning Module.
+If a Learning Module is converted to a Folder, it will lose any image associated with it.
+This is not retained if it's later converted back to a Learning Module.

 ![Example Learning Module with image, converted to Folder without image then back to a Learning Module but with no image](images/folder-learning-module-convert-lose-image.png)